CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 #### Finding tasks containing keywords: `find`

-If you have a huge list of tasks and need to find only specific ones, you can use this command to search for tasks which contain any of the given keywords.<br>
+If you have a long list of tasks and need to find only specific ones, you can use this command to search for tasks which contain any of the given keywords.<br>
 Format: `find KEYWORD``...`

   > * The search is not case sensitive. e.g `assignment` will match `Assignment`